The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. My group health insurance plan didn't pay for a medical procedure and I think they are acting in bad faith.
 Can I sue them for punitive damages?

 A. Unfortunately no. Employer-sponsored benefits fall under a federal law called ERISA.
-You may only bring a lawsuit to recover your benefits and possible attorneys fees.
+You may only bring a lawsuit to recover the benefits that were denied and possible attorney’s fees.
 Retaining an attorney can help you negotiate the payment of benefits rather than trying to file a lawsuit.

 HMO Issues